-The Poetry Center's In Common Writers Series, supported by the Walter & Elise Haas Fund, re-commences this Fall 2019 with a double-program featuring outstanding composer-improvisers Fay Victor, visiting from her home in Brooklyn, New York, and Myra Melford, with us from across the Bay, in Berkeley.
-At 1:00 pm Thursday October 3, they'll present a workshop performance at The Poetry Center, performing in duo then conversing with one another and the audience.
-At 7:30 pm we move to the Center for New Music in downtown San Francisco, for a duo performance followed by an open conversation with the audience.
+The Poetry Center's In Common Writers Series, supported by the Walter & Elise Haas Fund, re-commences this Fall 2019 with a double-program featuring outstanding composer-improvisers Fay Victor, visiting from her home in Brooklyn, New York (she is in the Bay Area as an Artist in Residence at Headlands Center for the Arts), and Myra Melford, with us from across the Bay, in Berkeley.
+At 1:00 pm Thursday October 3, they present a workshop performance at The Poetry Center.
+Then at 7:30 pm we move to the Center for New Music in downtown San Francisco, for a duo performance followed by an open conversation with the audience.
 Both events are free and open to the public; for the Center for New Music performance please reserve a free ticket with C4NM here.

 “She’s essentially invented her own hybrid of song and spoken word, a scat style for today’s avant-garde.”